 Almost every image of her shows that epigraphic story, where she retains her head in one hand.
-And, scimitar in the other hand.
+And, scimitar on the other hand.
 Plus, three spurts of blood mounting out from her neck and feeding Dakini, Varnini, and herself that blood.

 This temple, over in the courtyard of Changu Narayan Temple has a single glided roof.
 And, in front of it, there are two miniature taleju bells.
 Moreover, it has two flags as well as guardians on both sides of the doors.
-The temple lies in the south-east corner of the courtyard.
+The temple lies in the southeast corner of the courtyard.

 You can catch a local bus from Ratna Park or from Bagbazaar if you are staying at Thamel, which directly goes to Bhaktapur and Changunarayan too.
 But you need to walk a little bit to reach the premises of Changu Narayan Temple.